David Korten Awtt Portrait

 Economist, Writer, Publisher : b.
 1937

-“…our economic crisis is, at its core, a moral crisis.
+“. . . our economic crisis is, at its core, a moral crisis.
 Our economic institutions and rules, even the indicators by which we measure economic performance, consistently place financial values ahead of life values.
-They are brilliantly effective at making money for rich people.
-Our children, families, and communities, and natural systems of Earth have paid an intolerable price.”
+They are brilliantly effective at making money for rich people. . . .
+Our children, families, and communities, and natural systems of Earth have paid an intolerable price.
+If the world is to work for any of us, it must work for all of us.”

 Biography

 David Korten is a leading critic of corporate globalization and a visionary proponent of a global system of local economies.
-His international best seller, When Corporations Rule the World (1995), helped frame the argument for global resistance against corporate globalization.
-The Great Turning: From Empire to Earth Community (2006) illuminates the significance of this resistance by placing it in the historical context of 5,000 years of Empire building and the organization of human relationships by “dominator” hierarchies.
-Agenda for a New Economy: From Phantom Wealth to Real Wealth (2009) offers economic proposals that address the underlying cause of the recent economic collapse, not just its symptoms.
+His international best seller, When Corporations Rule the World (1995), helped frame the argument for worldwide resistance against corporate globalization.
+The Great Turning: From Empire to Earth Community (2006) illuminated the significance of this resistance by placing it in the historical context of five thousand years of empire building and the organization of human relationships by “dominator” hierarchies.
+Agenda for a New Economy: From Phantom Wealth to Real Wealth (2009) offered economic proposals that address the underlying cause of the recent economic collapse, not just its symptoms.
+Change the Story, Change the Future: A Living Economy for a Living Earth (2015) documented Korten’s “search for a story that reflects the fullness of human knowledge and understanding and provides a guide to action adequate to the needs of our time.”

-Korten, who served in the US Air Force, acquired MBA and PhD degrees from the Stanford Business School and was a professor for five years at Harvard Business School.
-He also worked for the Ford Foundation as a project specialist and as the Asia regional adviser on development management to the US Agency for International Development.
+Korten served in the U.S. Air Force, acquired M.B.A. and Ph.D. degrees from the Stanford Graduate School of Business, and was a professor for five years at Harvard Business School.
+He also worked for the Ford Foundation as a project specialist and as the Asia regional adviser on development management to the U.S. Agency for International Development.
 Thirty years working as a development professional in Asia, Africa, and Latin America eventually opened his eyes to the devastating consequences of an economic system designed to make rich people richer without regard to the human and environmental consequences.
 He left the foreign aid establishment and joined the global resistance against flawed development models.

 While many people refer to Korten as an economist, he is by training and inclination a student of psychology and behavioral systems.
 From the time he began his graduate studies at Stanford in 1959, he has been seeking to deepen his understanding of how cultures and institutional structures shape human behavior and to search for ways by which we humans can do a better job of supporting one another in achieving the higher order potentials of our nature.

-While at Stanford, Korten met and married his life partner, Fran Korten, who was a Ford Foundation program officer for 20 years in the Philippines, Indonesia, and New York and is now publisher/executive director of YES! magazine.
+While at Stanford, Korten met and married his life partner, Fran Korten, who was a Ford Foundation program officer for twenty years in the Philippines, Indonesia, and New York and then publisher/executive director of YES! magazine.

-Korten is co-founder and board chair of the Positive Futures Network, which publishes YES! magazine, founder and president of the People-Centered Development Forum, and founding board member of the Business Alliance for Local Living Economies.
-He is co-chair of the New Economy Working Group which aims to further frame the New Economy Agenda and build support for transformational change through grassroots and media outreach.
-He is also a founding associate of the International Forum on Globalization and a major contributor to its report on Alternatives to Economic Globalization.
+Korten is co-founder and board chair of the Positive Futures Network, which publishes YES! magazine; founder and president of the People-Centered Development Forum; and founding board member of the Business Alliance for Local Living Economies.
+He served as co-chair of the New Economy Working Group, seeking to frame the Agenda for a New Economy and build support for transformational change through grassroots and media outreach.
+He is also a founding associate of the International Forum on Globalization and a major contributor to its report Alternatives to Economic Globalization.

 Programs